Buyers Guide

 Echo Base Defenders + Essentials Kit

-B) If you really do want to run the “Empire Strikes Back” version of Luke you can always buy the “Limited Edition” Commander Luke (wearing a flight suit) off ebay for about $50, since they actually made a lot of these back in the day and it never really outpaced demand.
+This battle force box is an extremely good deal because you get three hero units, EIGHT CORPS UNITS (!), two hard-charging tauntaun units AND a big-ol’-turret.
+It’s true that there is one unit, “Commander” Luke Skywalker that only comes in the original Core Set but: If you want to run the “Empire Strikes Back” version of Luke you can always buy the “Limited Edition” Commander Luke (wearing a flight suit) off ebay for about $50, since they actually made a lot of these back in the day and it never really outpaced demand.
 It’s a nicer model and has all the same cards as the Core Set one.
-If you can’t find that one when you’re reading this, you can just wait for a re-release of him that’s coming in the next year.
-For a cheaper option, you can also find second hand Luke command cards on ebay from people who bought multiple original core sets and are looking to off-load.
+You may also be able to find hand-me-downs from Empire players who bought the original core set.
+If you can’t find either when you’re reading this, you can just wait for a re-release of him that’s coming in the next year.

 Shadow Collective